drewwiens-hobby-projects/node-led-sign/README.md

-# Node.js Script and TTL Serial to J1708 Converter Circuit Schematic for NXTP7X962M LED Sign
+# Node.js Script and Circuit for NXTP7X962M LED Signs

+Control an LED sign with Node.js thru the serial port.

 ## Requirements
 * Node.js
 * Yarn
-* Serial port
+* 3.3V TTL serial port.
+Tested with CP2102 module.

 ## Instructions
-1. Edit serial port in index.js if yours is not ttyUSB0.
+1. Edit serial port in index.js if not ttyUSB0.
-2. Run `yarn` to install dependencies into node_modules folder.
+2. Run `yarn` to install dependencies.
-3. Run `yarn start` to run the script.
-Scrolls "HELLO WORLD!!!" across the sign.
+3. Run `yarn start` to run.
+Puts "HELLO WORLD!!!" on the sign.

 ## Circuit
-* Can connect any TTL 3.3v serial port to the LED sign's J1708 port.
-For example:
+* Connects a TTL 3.3v serial port to the LED sign's J1708 port, e.g.:
   * Raspberry Pis
   * 3.3v Arduinos
-  * USB to 3.3V TTL serial adapters
+  * USB to 3.3V TTL serial adapters.
+Tested with CP2102 module.
-* Tested with one LED sign.
-Daisy chaining might be possible, YMMV.
-* Parts and values are flexible.
-  * Most any PNP transistor and power/signal/schottky diode should work.
-  * Can substitute other values for the resistors as long as they are reasonable.
+* If you just want to write to the sign, i.e. you don't care about receiving from the sign, the circuit is very simple: one 680 ohm resistor from TXD to A, and one 680 ohm resistor from +3.3V to B.
+* Drives one LED sign.
+To daisy chain you need to modify the resistor divider, i.e. the ones with asterisks.
 * circuitjs.txt can be imported at https://www.falstad.com/circuit/

-## Circuit Explanation

-The circuit does not meet the J1708 spec, it just sends 3.3v TTL serial to the sign straight on one pin (A) and inverted on the other pin (B) with some inline impedance.
-The goal was to be really simple, i.e. mostly resistors.
-It could probably be done even simpler.
-The 10k resistor + diode combination near the RXD is to protect the 3.3v pin since the sign tries to pull up pin A toward 5v.
-If you adapt the circuit for 5v TTL serial, or if you have 5v tolerant input pins, you don't need the 10k resistor + diode.